dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - CustomPointAnnotation has an address field

 - update wedge algorithm so there is a fixed intrusion

+- need to generate a practicing file.
+- need to load the record file and review the study.

 ***** Working
 - as fast as possible, and there is a time limit
 - phone <-> watch transition, and I need to verify the study in watch mode